-Impairment of a digital financial asset certifying a cash claim is recorded in allowances for expected credit losses from digital financial assets at amortized cost or through other comprehensive income.
+Impairment of a digital right certifying a cash claim is recorded in allowances for expected credit losses from digital rights at amortized cost or through other comprehensive income.

 12-month ECLs are ECLs resulting from defaults on a financial instrument that are possible within 12 months after the reporting date.